 Hotels in Udaipur

 Just like there are plenty of places to see in Udaipur, there are also hundreds of hotels to choose from.
 And everyone will find something suitable in different budgets, size and locations.
 There are lots of cute small hotels that offer a remarkable view of the Pichola Lake.
 Rajasthani style painting, colorful walls and artistic classic furniture – all these you can find in most of the small boutique hotels in Udaipur.
-But this is not everything – there is something more… Udaipur is famous for its remarkable 5-start hotels and actually some of them can be rather described as 7-star hotels.
-In 2015 Udaipur Oberoi Udaivillas hotel has been chosen as world’s number 1 hotel!
+But this is not everything – there is something more… Udaipur is famous for its remarkable 5-star hotels and actually some of them can be rather described as 7-star hotels.
+In 2015 Udaipur Oberoi Udaivillas hotel has been chosen as world’s number 1 hotel.
 Apart from this one should definitely see Taj Lake Palace – location on the island provides you not only remarkable experience but also breathtaking view.
 Even some filmmakers have chosen this place to shoot their movies.
 Leela palace will make you stunned with its out of the ordinary interiors and high-quality service.

 Restaurants in Udaipur

 Dining in Udaipur is also superb.
 Traditional Rajasthani cuisine is diversified and everyone will definitely find something suitable.
-If you feel like eating something European, there are also plenty of good options as the local chefs have mastered the techniques to please European taste buds.
-Once in Udaipur, you should go to the rooftop restaurants as the view from there is breathtaking.
+If you feel like eating something European, there are plenty of good options as the local chefs have mastered the techniques to please European taste buds.
+While you are in Udaipur, you should go to the rooftop restaurants as the view from there is breathtaking.
 Enjoy your late dinner or supper observing the other side of the lake and sipping some tasty sweet lassi.
 One of the best options to do both is by visiting Jagat Niwas ( a hotel with a very beautiful roof top restaurant) – eating in a cross-legged position can be an interesting experience.

-Once you have reached Udaipur and if you already have a place to sleep and if you still are not hungry, it is time for Udaipur sightseeing.
 City Palace in Udaipur will not only provide you a spectacular view ( a great option for photographers) but the museum inside can show you some furniture, paintings and antiques of the royal family.
 City Palace includes also a 5-star hotel and the royal residence of the Maharaja which you can also admire from the outside.
 To have even a better view, I recommend choosing a cable car that can take you to Karni Mata temple – there is a special platform from where you have the view of the whole Udaipur (another great spot for the photographers).
 Tickets are not so expensive and by paying slightly more you can have the cable car all for yourself.
 On the other side of the city, you can find the Monsoon palace on a hill – an old building which is not so nicely maintained, but has a huge historical significance and the views are outstanding.

 Inside the city you can find a Hindu temple – Jagdish Mandir.
 A high staircase will take you to a beautiful place with amazing carvings where every sunset and sunrise you can experience the ancient Hindu prayer ceremony otherwise known as ‘aarti’.
 Another temple which is worth seeing in the city is Kesariyaji which is full of artistic touch.
 If you want to relax and just walk around, I recommend Sahelion – ki – Bari garden which is kind of famous among the tourists.
 Lotus pool and some amazing marble elephants make this place even more stunning.
-There are many more places to visit in Udaipur, I just have chosen a few of them, but what you should also experience is at least a small lake cruise (you can take a chance and visit Jagmandir hotel, a part of the five star hotel that is run by the royal family), ride on the camels that are nicely decorated and don’t forget to just walk around the narrow streets, see some houses painted in blue with Rajasthani style painting and just interact with the locals as they are very kind and nice to talk with.
+There are many more places to visit in Udaipur, I just have chosen a few of them, but what you should also experience is at least a small lake cruise (you can also visit Jagmandir hotel, a part of the five star hotel that is run by the royal family), ride on the camels that are nicely decorated and don’t forget to just walk around the narrow streets, see some houses painted in blue with Rajasthani style painting and just interact with the locals as they are very kind and nice to talk with.